haxxxen/ps3mfw-builder-0.2.1-mod/README.md

 modified version of toolboy's MFW-Builder (and original MFW-Builder 0.2.1)

-ATTENTION: Just have noticed, currently lv0tool is broken and has to be fixed, so please do no lv0 modifications.
+ATTENTION: Just have noticed, currently lv0tool is broken and has to be fixed, so please do no lv0 (lv1ldr, lv2ldr, isoldr, appldr) modifications.
 Sorry for any inconvinience and damage it may has brought

 NOTES:
 - This modified mfwbuilder's purpose is mainly to modify all the different CFW flavours